AdobeDocs/commerce-operations.it-IT/.github/PULL_REQUEST_TEMPLATE.md

 - ...

-## Collegamenti al codice del Magento Open Source
+## Collegamenti al codice Magento Open Source

 <!--  OPTIONAL - REMOVE THIS SECTION IF NOT USED.
 If this pull request references a file in a Magento Open Source or Adobe Commerce codebase repository, add it here. -->